chvvkumar/SV241-Unbound/readme.md

 This project consists of two main components:
 1.  **Custom Firmware:** A replacement firmware for the ESP32-based Svbony SV241 Pro controller.
 It unlocks advanced control over power outputs and dew heaters.
 2.  **ASCOM Alpaca Proxy:** A standalone application that runs on your computer.
-It connects to the controller via USB and exposes its functions as standard ASCOM devices, making it compatible with popular astronomy software like NINA, SGP, etc.
+It connects to the controller via USB and exposes its functions as standard ASCOM devices.
+It should work with any ASCOM Alpaca compatible astronomy software (tested with [NINA](https://nighttime-imaging.eu/), validated with [Conform Universal](https://github.com/ASCOMInitiative/ConformU)).
+For software without native Alpaca support, the installer includes a helper script to register a classic ASCOM driver (see [Driver Installation](./AscomAlpacaProxy/readme.md#driver-installation)).

 ### Firmware Features
 *   Control for 5 DC outputs, 2 USB groups, and 1 adjustable voltage output (with 0-15V slider control).